 Hertzberg, Andrew.
-"Exponential Individuals, Hyperbolic Households."
-Working paper, Columbia Business School, October 2010.
+"Time-Consistent Individuals, Time-Inconsistent Households."
+Working paper, Columbia Business School, September 2016.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.